latest nhpb_banner 1__compressed2

 The Career Dress program is designed for residents from Hudson County who are actively pursuing employment.
 This provides an outfit needed for job interviews, including work-appropriate clothing, shoes, undergarments, outerwear and more.
 Once a participant of the service has secured employment, the program provides at least two additional work outfits.

-On average, the Catholic Charities Career Dress program serves many less fortunate people month.
+On average, the Catholic Charities Career Dress program serves thousands of less fortunate people month.
 The program is managed entirely by volunteers who not only collect donated clothing items and provide work attire, but also foster an understanding environment in which clients are encouraged to believe in themselves.
+Look here for details on free work uniforms from Jersey City Clothing clothing.

 Jersey City employment programs are part of Workforce Development.
 Catholic Charities offers this service to break the cycle of poverty.
 Immigrants can enroll into English as a Second Language, and other components of it include computer training as well as a Displaced Homemakers Program, which is for people re-entering the workforce.